Louise Bourgeois: Themes and critique

 Architecture and memory are important components of Bourgeois's work.
 Bourgeois's work are very organic, biological, reproductive feel to them; they draw attention to the work itself.
-Louise describes architecture as a visual expression of memory, or memory as a type of architecture.
+Bourgeois describes architecture as a visual expression of memory, or memory as a type of architecture.
 The memory which is featured in much of her work is an invented memory – about the death or exorcism of her father.
 The imagined memory is interwoven with her real memories including living across from a slaughterhouse and her father's affair.
 To Louise her father represented injury and war, aggrandizement of himself and belittlement of others and most importantly a man who represented betrayal.
-Her 1993 work Cell (Three White Marble Spheres) speaks to fear and captivity.
-The mirrors within the present an altered and distorted reality.

-Sexuality is undoubtedly one of the most important themes in the work of Louise Bourgeois.
-The link between sexuality and fragility or insecurity is also powerful.
-It has been argued that this stems from her childhood memories and her father's affairs.
-1952's Spiral Woman combines Louise's focus on female sexuality and torture.
-The flexing leg and arm muscles indicate that the Spiral Woman is still above though she is being suffocated and hung.
-1995's In and Out uses cold metal materials to link sexuality with anger and perhaps even captivity.

-The spiral in her work demonstrates the dangerous search for precarious equilibrium, accident-free permanent change, disarray, vertigo, whirlwind.
-There lies the simultaneously positive and negative, both future and past, breakup and return, hope and vanity, plan and memory.

-Louise Bourgeois's work is powered by confessions, self-portraits, memories, fantasies of a restless being who is seeking through her sculpture a peace and an order which were missing throughout her childhood.
+Bourgeois's work is powered by confessions, self-portraits, memories, fantasies of a restless being who is seeking through her sculpture a peace and an order which were missing throughout her childhood.

+The art critic Christopher Allen described Bourgeois in The Australian newspaper in 2024 as "chronically overrated" and as "a mediocre artist raised by the institutional demand for a 'modern master' to a level at which her weakness and inadequacy are inescapably apparent."

 Collaboration

 Do Not Abandon Me

 This collaboration took place over a span of two years with British artist Tracey Emin.
 The work was exhibited in London months after Bourgeois's death in 2010.
 The subject matter consists of male and female images.
 Although they appear sexual, it portrays a tiny female figure paying homage to a giant male figure, like a God.
-Louise Bourgeois did the water colors and Tracey Emin did the drawing on top.
+Bourgeois did the water colors and Tracey Emin did the drawing on top.
 It took Emin two years to decide how to figure out what she would contribute in the collaboration.
 When she knew what to do, she finished all of the drawings in a day and believes every single one worked out perfectly.
 I Lost You is about losing children, losing life.
 Bourgeois had to bury her son as a parent.
 Abandonment for her is not only about losing her mother but her son as well.
 Despite the age gap between the two artists and differences in their work, the collaboration worked out gently and easily.